dlstreamer/pipeline-server/docs/customizing_pipeline_requests.md

 # Customizing Pipeline Requests
 | [Request Format](#request-format) | [Source](#source) | [Destination](#metadata-destination) | [Parameters](#parameters) | [Tags](#tags) |

-Pipeline requests are initiated to exercise the Intel(R) Deep Learning Streamer (Intel(R) DL Streamer) Pipeline Server REST API.
+Pipeline requests are initiated to exercise the Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Server REST API.
 Each pipeline in the Pipeline Server has a specific endpoint.
 A pipeline can be started by issuing a `POST` request and a running pipeline can be stopped using a `DELETE` request.
 The `source` and `destination` elements of Pipeline Server [pipeline templates](defining_pipelines.md#pipeline-templates) are configured and constructed based on the `source` and `destination` from the incoming requests.

 ## Request Format